GoogleCloudPlatform/firebase-extensions/firestore-vector-search/PREINSTALL.md

 Before installing this extension, make sure that you've [set up a Cloud Firestore database](https://firebase.google.com/docs/firestore/quickstart) in your Firebase project.

+### Vertex AI Embeddings Preview

+This product or feature is subject to the "Pre-GA Offerings Terms" in the General Service Terms section of the [Service Specific Terms](https://cloud.google.com/terms/service-terms#1).
+Pre-GA products and features are available "as is" and might have limited support.
+For more information, see the [launch stage descriptions](https://cloud.google.com/products?hl=en#product-launch-stages).

 ### Billing

 To install an extension, your project must be on the [Blaze (pay as you go) plan](https://firebase.google.com/pricing)